 There’s free WiFi on the Genesis bus but I haven’t tried it yet since I always use my mobile data whenever I travel.
 Hurray for GOTSCOMBODD90!

-To board the JoyBus Deluxe, you can go to the following terminals.
+To board this bus to Baguio deluxe, you can go to the following terminals.

 The bus station is near the Baliwag transit in Cubao.
 It’s just after Santrans.
-Check the photo below to guide you.
+Check the map below to guide you.

 Bus from Baguio to Manila terminal is found at Gov. Pack Rd.
 It’s just below SM.
-Check the photo below if you are looking for a Baguio to Manila bus.
+Check the map below if you are looking for a Baguio to Manila bus.

 How To Book Online (Genesis online booking)